What to Know When Completing the Camper Application

 You may call us at any time during camp at 828-692-0262.
 If we are not available, please leave a message and we will return your call as soon as possible.

-We are happy to speak with you and will work with you to insure that your son has a positive and successful experience at camp.
+We are happy to speak with you and will work with you to help your son have a positive and successful experience at camp.
 Direct phone calls to campers are not allowed, and campers are not allowed to call home.
 We have found that phone calls interfere with a camper’s adjustment and scheduled activities.
 We encourage you to communicate with your child through letters and one-way e-mails which are delivered to campers each day after lunch.

 It is recommended you send pre-addressed/stamped envelopes, in a sealable plastic bag to protect from moisture, to camp with your camper.
 Our office will scan and e-mail letters home for international campers, and parents traveling.

 Attending camp provides a unique opportunity for boys to gain independence and self-reliance.
 Therefore, we have a no visitation policy.